top of page

 Garden Hose Sprinkler

-I also discovered a newer version of this type of sprinkler that (might) even work better, due to the design of the base and the control options it gives and that is this one.
+I also discovered a newer version of this type of sprinkler that (might) even work better due to the design of the base and the control options it gives, and that is this one.

 Garden Hose Sprinkler

 So, I hope these little tips help you get back and forth to the ramp with fewer failures and stress.
-Nothing worse (been there, done that) than breaking down on the side of a busy highway in 90-plus-degree heat while helping keep both your trailer and boat hull, in better appearance and value at the same time!
+Nothing worse (been there, done that) than breaking down on the side of a busy highway in 90-plus-degree heat while helping keep both your trailer and boat hull in better appearance and value at the same time!

 In the meantime,

-We invite you to take in a few Flats Nation Podcast Episodes to help "Scratch that Fishing Itch" when working or traveling and you just cannot hitch up the Skiff and go, on these links:
+• We invite you to take in a few Flats Nation Podcast Episodes to help "Scratch that Fishing Itch" when working or traveling and you cannot hitch up the Skiff and go, on these links:

-Our new Flats Nation YouTube Channel can be found by clicking Here and sharing them with family and friends if you find them Entertaining and Educational!
-We have some great guests in the works and planning stages on a wide range of topics and product coverage soon.
+• Our newer Flats Nation YouTube Channel can be found by clicking here.
+Share our videos with family and friends if you find them entertaining and educational!
+We have some great guests in the works on a wide range of topics and product coverage soon.

 Tight Lines, and God Bless!